 - loss of income or business failure.

-For more information visit the Human Services website or call Centrelink on 180 22 66.
+For more information visit the Services Australia website or call Centrelink on 180 22 66.

 Australian Government Disaster Recovery Payment

 The Australian Government Disaster Recovery Payment is one-off financial assistance to eligible Australians adversely affected by the bushfires.

 For more information on eligibility and how to claim, and information on other kinds of support for people directly affected by bushfires in disaster declare areas, visit the Services Australia website or call 180 22 66.

 Further support may be available to families affected by the bushfires and volunteer firefighters.
 Third parties, such as state/territory governments and charitable organisations, are able to help cover the cost of gap fees for families who live in a bushfire-declared local government area (LGAs) and volunteer firefighters who engage in bushfire fighting activities, without families Child Care Subsidy (CCS) entitlement being affected.
 Families should talk to their child care provider to see if funding has been made available to them.

 Where can I find more information specific to my state or territory?